Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 - Integrated into the rack for neat cable routing and space efficiency.

 **Synergy:**
-The UPS and power strip act as a **power foundation layer**, protecting equipment and preserving lab continuity.
-They reinforce professional-grade resilience — a core concept in real-world systems administration.
+The UPS and power strip act as a power foundation layer, protecting equipment and preserving lab continuity.
+They reinforce professional grade resilience.

 ---